VonFaFiller/cybersecurity-homelab/docs/external-labs/027-jetbrains-pcap-analysis-cyberdefenders.md

 ## References
 -https://cyberdefenders.org/blueteam-ctf-challenges/jetbrains/

+> [!IMPORTANT]
+> The questions below are not in the original lab order.
+I arranged them in the order that best matched my investigation flow.

 ### Q1 - Identifying the attacker's IP address helps trace the source and stop further attacks.
 What is the attacker's IP address?

 For the first question, I immediately isolated the HTTP traffic and then went to Statistics → Conversations, where I sorted the conversations by packet count.